datagovuk/guidance/organogram-upload.md

    ![organogram upload](images/organogram_uploaded.png)

-4. You can see how the organogram will look when it’s published by clicking the ‘Preview’ link.
+4. You can see how the organogram will look when it's published by clicking the 'Preview' link.
+Only users who have a data.gov.uk account with 'editor' permissions will be able to see this preview.

    ![organogram preview](images/organogram_preview.png)

 5. You must tick the ‘Sign off’ box before you can publish the organogram.
 Only do this when senior approval has been given - for departments that would be from your minister or permanent secretary.

-    Note: In the previous system the preview was made available as a separate web page, with a link that could be distributed without requiring log-in.
-This is no longer the case.
-This pre-publication preview can only be seen while logged in as a publisher.

 6. You’ll now be able to click the ‘Publish’ button.